GoogleContainerTools/kaniko/README.md

 #### --git

-Branch to clone if build context is a git repository (default branch=,single-branch=false,recurse-submodules=false)
+Git ref to clone if build context is a git repository (default branch=,single-branch=false,recurse-submodules=false)

 #### --image-name-with-digest-file